 - 24 month waiting period after a bankruptcy

 - 1% of student loan debt added to DTI ratio

 There are several mortgage programs for first-time homebuyers that offer a low down payment and have less strict loan requirements.
 There are also first-time home buyer mortgage programs and grants available.
 If you can qualify for a mortgage today, then there is no question that buying is better than a lease-purchase property.

 Avoid Deed or Land Contracts with Investment Companies

-There are investment companies that offer owner-financed and rent-to-own homes that are financed in house.
+There are investment companies that offer owner-financed and rent-to-own homes that are financed in-house.
 It is an installment loan on a home, with no traditional mortgage needed.

-In a recent report from a national law organizing seller-financed homes, “toxic transactions” built to fail.
+In a recent report from a national law organizing seller-financed homes, “toxic transactions” were built to fail.
 There is a substantial amount of rent-to-own homes available for less than $100,000.